opensearch-project/documentation-website/_security/authentication-backends/jwt.md

 ## Using a JWKS endpoint to validate a JWT

 Validating the signature of the signed JWT is the last step in transmitting it from issuer to client.
+OpenSearch validates the signature when the client sends the JWT with a REST request.
+The signature is verified in every authentication request.

-Rather than store the cryptographic key in the local `config.yml` file's `authc` section, you can specify a JSON Web Key Set (JWKS) endpoint to retrieve the key from where it's stored on the issuer's server.
+Rather than store the cryptographic key used for validation in the local `config.yml` file's `authc` section, you can specify a JSON Web Key Set (JWKS) endpoint to retrieve the key from where it's stored on the issuer's server.
 This method of validating the JWT can help streamline management of public keys and certificates.

 In OpenSearch, this method of validation makes use of the [OpenID Connect authentication domain configuration]({{site.url}}{{site.baseurl}}/security/authentication-backends/openid-connect/#configure-openid-connect-integration).
 To specify the JWKS endpoint, replace the `openid_connect_url` setting in the configuration with the `jwks_uri` setting and add the URL to the setting as its value.
 This is shown in the following example: